Francesco-Littarru/Read4Me/docs/source/read4me.telegram_module.rst

 .. note::
-    The bot learns your reading preferences, but it does not collect any information that can be used to log your reading history nor any other data, not even the feedback value you left.
+    The bot learns your reading preferences, but it does not collect any information that can be used to log your reading history nor any other data, not even the feedback score you left.
-    It only knows your telegram id.
+    It only saves your telegram id.

 The bot has internally a series of topics, shared among all users, that it uses when processing a document.
 Whenever you leave a feedback, the bot updates your reading preferences by using the computed mixture of